Tech Accelerator

 What is IT/OT convergence?
 Everything you need to know

-IT/OT convergence is the integration of information technology (IT) systems with operational technology (OT) systems.
+IT/OT convergence is the integration of information technology systems with operational technology systems.
 IT systems are used for data-centric computing; OT systems monitor events, processes and devices, and make adjustments in enterprise and industrial operations.

 Today, the worlds of IT and OT are converging.
-Advances in technologies such as the internet of things (IoT) and big data analytics are systematically allowing the digital information world to see, understand and influence the physical operational world.
+Advances in technologies such as the internet of things (IoT) and big data analytics are systematically enabling the digital information world to see, understand and influence the physical operational world.
 When implemented properly, IT/OT convergence can merge business processes, insights and controls into a single uniform environment.

 What is OT?

 OT focuses on the management and control of physical devices existing and operating in the physical world.
 The control of real-world devices is as old as industry and manufacturing itself.
-The introduction of electronics and digital technologies over time also found plentiful uses in operational control systems, such as computerized numerical control machining systems.
+The introduction of electronics and digital technologies over time also found plentiful uses in operational control systems, such as computerized numerical control (CNC) machining systems.

 Where IT focused on data and communication, OT focused on behaviors and outcomes.
-Most control systems employed across industrial and manufacturing installations weren't networked, resulting in silos of specialized devices -- each electronic at some level, but not able to communicate or share information.
+Most control systems employed across industrial and manufacturing installations weren't networked, resulting in silos of specialized devices -- each electronic at some level, but not readily able to communicate or share information.
 This means human operators were tasked with programming or managing the physical operations of each piece of equipment.
 Even equipment that provided centralized control used closed or proprietary protocols.

 Consider a traditional automobile.
 Although a modern vehicle contains a wide array of electronic devices, it remains an unintegrated and singular system.
-The vehicle might record data but doesn't share data and doesn't allow any overarching management or control.
+The vehicle might record data but doesn't share data and doesn't enable any overarching management or control.
 It functions in all real-world conditions but relies solely on the capabilities and experience of a human operator for successful operation.

 IT component examples